-Overall, household net worth jumped by some \$5.5 trillion in the April-June period to a record high, the Fed data show.
-The increase was driven by housing - a less liquid form of wealth - and gains for stocks, whose ownership skews toward richer households.
+Overall, household net worth jumped by some 5.5 trillion in the April-June period to a record high, the Fed data show.
+The increase was driven by housing - a less liquid form of

 The Fed numbers also highlight the unusual trajectory of household finances after the Covid slump, compared with previous recessions.
 Large-scale financial support from the government, and enforced savings under lockdown conditions, helped Americans amass stockpiles of extra cash.
 Their spending power fueled a rapid recovery, though it may now be running out of steam.